 It all has to work out for the White Sox to compete for the division title and a World Series championship.
 But isn’t that the case with every team?

 This is the time of year when hope springs eternal.
 Viewing the upcoming season through rose-colored glasses is a February tradition on par with Presidents Day mattress sales.

-But the White Sox have good reason to be excited, good reason to be talking playoffs for the first time in so long.
-That light at the end of the tunnel that Hahn has been talking about for a while now isn’t just visible.
-It’s bathing these young White Sox.
+But the White Sox have good reason to be excited and good reason to be talking playoffs.
+The light at the end of the tunnel that Hahn has been talking about for so long isn’t just visible; it’s bathing these young White Sox.

 Of course, they have to prove they can do it.
 But all this talk?
 Don’t roll your eyes.
 It’s not at all crazy.

 The White Sox are saving the crazy for the field.

 “We have a chance to do something crazy,” Anderson said.
 “That’s what everybody is talking about, right?
 So why not own up to it and set the bar high, go to the playoffs and win the championship.
 That’s the goal, right?

 “We didn’t come here to work for nothing.
 We come here to win championships and make it to the playoffs.
 That’s no secret.
 Everybody knows we are here to win championships.”